WLOV-TV: Newscasts

+On February 1, 2024, alongside the move of the Fox affiliation to WCBI-DT2, the station announced it had entered an SSA with WCBI-TV, providing newscasts to WLOV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WLOV-TV shut down its analog signal, over UHF channel 27, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 16.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 27.
+WLOV-TV shut down its analog signal, over UHF channel 27, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 16, using virtual channel 27.